 Her grandmother was highly critical of the Social Services involvement and their failure to ever provide any adequate care plan for JB.
-As a result JB had been left in an abusive home environment with a mother who was unable to properly parent her or protect her.
+As a result our client had been left in an abusive home environment with a mother who was unable to properly parent her or protect her.

 It was alleged that Client JB had been present while her mother had engaged in sexual relations with other men and had been exposed to pornography on the internet.
 She had been physically abused and suffered neglect.

-Farleys accepted instruction and entered into preliminary correspondence with the Local Authority solicitors.
-Client JB’s Social Services records were obtained and fully considered and more detailed allegations of negligence and breach of duty were raised alongside allegations that Client JB had suffered an infringement of her Rights under the Human Rights Act.
+Our specialist abuse solicitors were instructed and entered into preliminary correspondence with the Local Authority (the Defendant)’s solicitors.
+Client JB’s Social Services records were obtained and fully considered and more detailed allegations of negligence and breach of duty were raised alongside allegations that Client JB had suffered an infringement of her rights under the Human Rights Act.

 After protracted correspondence with the Defendants settlement was eventually reached without the necessity of legal proceedings with a compensatory payment made to the Claimant of £15,000.